nyorain/nytl/doc/mat.md

 	// sets the value in [c, r]
-	// can return void or a reference to the value auto set(Size c, Size r, Value value);
+	// can return void or a reference to the value
+	// the third parameter may be a (const) reference auto set(Size c, Size r, Value value);

 	// Like get, but throw when out of bounds